Watch this clip to know when to get help if you are having angina.

 In this video, Liz has a mechanical heart valve replacement to treat a heart valve condition she's had since she was a young adult.

 Mitral valve regurgitation is when the mitral valve in the heart is leaky.
-It lets some blood flow back, instead of all pumping into the next chamber.
+Learn more about this condition, including causes, symptoms, and how it's diagnosed.

 Most cases of mitral valve prolapse don't cause any harm and have no symptoms.
 But some people may have symptoms.
 Read on to learn more about this condition and what kind of care is needed.